belikor/lbrytools/lbrytools.md

 in order to avoid ambiguity.
 Certain claims were published anonymously, so for these the channel is `@_Unknown_`.
-Two parameters control whether to use the full name or the canonical name.
+Two parameters control whether to use the full name or the canonical name:
 ```py
 o = lbryt.print_channels(full=False)
 o = lbryt.print_channels(canonical=True)